gauravsdeshmukh/gauravsdeshmukh.github.io/about.markdown

 allied fields.
 {: .justify}

-Additionally, it is my life's mission to communicate scientific concepts to curious minds in a manner that keeps their enthusiasm alive.
+Additionally, I enjoy writing about scientific concepts to explain them to to curious minds in a manner that keeps their enthusiasm alive.
 To that end, I maintain a [personal blog](https://medium.com/@ChemAndCode) on Medium geared towards introducing practically relevant concepts from chemistry, physics, engineering, and mathematics.